pvandervelde/mindvortex/src/posts/2100-02-07-Swerve-drive-ros2-nav.md

     allowfullscreen>
 </iframe>

-- 15 seconds in it starts sideways translating while rotating to get around the corner
-- Translates sideways through the room at the end turning while moving to fit through the door opening
-- It continues its journey mostly traversing sideways.
-At the end it rotates into the direction it was commanded to face once it got to the goal
-- Note that the gobal planner inserted a turn, stop and back-up segment to get to the right orientation but the local planner opted to perform an inplace rotation at the end. (probably because it just drove to the end and then had to still turn)
+With all that set I got the robot to navigate to a goal.
+The video shows the robot starting the navigation from one room to another.
+As it moves at the [15 second](https://youtu.be/U2IOLwuCvrQ?t=15) mark it starts sideways translating while rotating to get around the corner in order to get through the door of the room.
+It continues its journey mostly traversing sideways, occasionally rotating into the direction it is moving.
+At the [52 second](https://youtu.be/U2IOLwuCvrQ?t=52) mark it reaches the goal location and rotates into the orientation it was commanded to end up in.
+Note that the planner inserted a turn, stop and back-up segment to get to the right orientation but the local planner opted to perform an in-place rotation at the end.

-Issues I've seen

-- Robot not moving from the starting position.
-This was using the DWB controller.
-Not quite sure what is causing it
-- Slow response to movement commands, leading to ever larger commanded steering and velocities.
-  Mostly an issue with the DWB controller.
-The MPPI controller seems to be more responsive.
-However there is definitely an issue with the swerve controller part
-- Found that the VM I was using wasn't quick enough to run the simulation close to real time.
-So at some point I need to switch to running on a desktop
+While there was a bit of tuning required to get the SLAM and navigation stacks to work, in the end it worked well.
+Obviously this is only one test case so once I have a dedicated PC to run the simulation I can do more testing.

+One of the things that is currently not implemented is limits on the steering and drive velocities.
+This means that currently the robot can move at any speed and turn at any rate.
+This is not realistic and will in the real world lead to the motors in the robot being overloaded.
+So the next step is to add the limits to the controller.
+The main issue with this is the need to keep the drive modules synchronised.
+So when one of the modules exceeds its velocity limits the other modules have to be slowed down as well so that we don't lose synchronisation between the modules.